getgrav/grav-plugin-admin/README.md

 # Usage

+### Create User with CLI

+After this you need to create a user account with admin privileges:

+$ bin/grav newuser

+### Create User Manually

-Upon completion of the installation the next thing you need to do is create a user account in a file called `user/accounts/admin.yaml`.
+Alternatively, you can create a user account manually, in a file called `user/accounts/admin.yaml`.
 This **filename** is actually the **username** that you will use to login.
 The contents will contain the other information for the user.

 ```
 password: 'password'